The Staff Says…

 Join Us on #gardenchat on Monday, 3/12 at 9pm MST

-We were fortunate last summer to come upon a great community of gardeners on Twitter that gets together once a week on Monday nights at 9pm EST for an event called #gardenchat. #gardenghat is presented by Bren of BGgarden.com and includes hundreds of well-educated professional and hobby gardeners from around the country.
-Sometimes overwhelming and...
+We were fortunate last summer to come upon a great community of gardeners on Twitter that gets together once a week on Monday nights at 9pm EST for an event called #gardenchat. #gardenghat is presented by Bren of Creative Living and Growing with Bren Haas and includes hundreds of well-educated professional and hobby gardeners from...

 Continue reading »